 Woman Sentenced for Criminal Vehicular Homicide (CVO or CVH) for Texting Causing Death

 Under Minnesota Impaired Driving Laws, Criminal Vehicular Homicide or Injury (CVO or CVH) requires a finding of Gross Negligence OR simple negligence WHILE driving impaired or at .08 or more alcohol concentration.
 Under the Minnesota Sentencing Guidelines, the presumptive Sentence for CVH or causing a death while DWI is 48 months (4 years) for a driver with no prior felony convictions.
 Many persons have been charged with CVH who not only have no felony convictions, but who have never even gotten a DWI before like Amy Senser.
-In order to avoid a 4 year Prison Sentence, if you are charged with injurying or killing someone while driving drunk or distracted (like texting while driving), then you need an experienced Minnesota Felony Criminal Vehicular Operation Attorney now.
+In order to avoid a 4-year Prison Sentence, if you are charged with injuring or killing someone while driving drunk or distracted (like texting while driving), then you need an experienced Minnesota Felony Criminal Vehicular Operation Attorney now.

 Max Keller has won countless jury trial cases involving misdemeanors and felonies, sex crimes, and DWI’s.
 He is a member of the Minnesota Society for Criminal Justice, which only allows the top 50 criminal defense attorneys in the state as members.
 Max is a frequent speaker at CLE’s and is often asked for advice by other defense attorneys across Minnesota.